New: read the three-page prequel online now.

 Coming January 2016:

 Angie and the Mainely Needlepointers are celebrating the Fourth of July when young Mary Clough stops in with a question about a piece of antique needlepoint she’s discovered in her family’s eighteenth century home and wants to identify.
 The needlepointers suspect it was stitched by Mary, Queen of Scots ... and very valuable.
 Angie turns it over to her lawyer for safekeeping.
 But when the lawyer is found dead, the safe open, and the needlepoint missing ... identification of the stitching is just one of the mysteries to be solved.

-Don’t miss … Lea and other Maine mystery writers (Gerry Boyle, Dorothy Cannell, John Clark, Vicki Doudera, Kathy Lynn Emerson/Kaitlyn Dunnett, Kate Flora, James Hayman, Jayne Hitchcock, Barbara Ross and Susan Vaughan,) blog every day at www.mainecrimewriters.com.
+Want to know more about Lea and other Maine mystery writers?
+Check out the daily blog www.mainecrimewriters.com with posts from Gerry Boyle, Dorothy Cannell, John Clark, Vicki Doudera, Kathy Lynn Emerson/Kaitlyn Dunnett, Kate Flora, James Hayman, Barbara Ross and Susan Vaughan and others!

 Privacy note: This site does not collect or store information about individual website visitors.

 Site managed by www.finestkindwebdesign.com